-Gary also understands and advises on the regulatory environment for insurance companies in New Zealand – prudential insurance supervision and licensing by the Reserve Bank, financial adviser, life insurance/funds management, and issues with the FMA, Commerce Commission, or AML regulations.
+Gary also helps insurance companies deal with the changing regulatory environment in New Zealand – prudential insurance supervision, licensing by the Reserve Bank, financial adviser, life insurance/funds management law reform, and handling issues with the FMA, Commerce Commission, or AML/CFT law.

 CASE EXAMPLES AND EXPERIENCE

 - Representing Tower Insurance in pursuing large value portfolio claims recovery cases against EQC, for land cover and buildings damage.